microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/box.md

 ![Two buttons squeezed into cardboard holes](/static/hardware/raspberry-pi/cardboard-control-panel/squeeze.jpg)

-- [ ] cut an access door at the back to allow easier wiring later on
+- [ ] cut an access door at the back to allow easier wiring later on.

 ![An opening at the back of the control panel to help with wiring.](/static/hardware/raspberry-pi/cardboard-control-panel/backdoor.jpg)